www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [o] Create picture depicting an architectural overview of the security system.
       -> The authentication, authorization and access control API seems to be good enough.
     * [x] Deploy this feature to production.
-* [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
-    * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.
-        * [ ] Use domain object based parser as backend for editor and no-code editor, in order to simplify parsing.
-            * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
-            * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
-            * [ ] Use Java sum type in order to simplify handling of domain object, if needed.
-              This requires sum types to be added to the allowed Java grammar.
-    * [ ] Add example of sport lesson assignment as an editor page to webserver.
-* [ ] Check sport lesson assignment model.
-* [ ] Check test data.
-* [ ] Solve sport lesson assignment.
-* [ ] Make it easier to understand the solution.
-    * [ ] Store and show positive reason, why a certain supply was assigned as certain value.
-    * [ ] Render ratings in formatted output as well via pop-ups.
-      Consider using own table framework, for easier adaptability in this context.